han-vermolen/archcolider/BusinessDrivers .md

 ## 9. Maximizing guarantee of a meal picking up by user

 1. User can use registered card(s) to authorize pickup process.
 2. Pregenerated codes for pickup allows impersonated meal collecting.
-(ARD 002)